Are you planning a trip to Oahu in October? Find out the best pumpkin patches on Oahu worth visiting for some cute photos!

 They have a huge variety of lemonade, including:

-- Mango
+• Mango

-- Pineapple
+• Pineapple

-- Li-Hing
+• Li-Hing

-- Strawberry
+• Strawberry

-- Original
+• Original

 You can also get some delicious corn that comes straight from this Oahu farm.
-Fresh fruits and produce are available unless they run out.
+Fresh fruits and seasonal produce are available unless they run out.

 This pumpkin patch on Oahu is one of the best experiences if you are visiting Hawaii in October!

-Aloun Farms
+Aloun Farms Pumpkin Patch

 The Pumpkin Festival is held during the last three weekends in October and costs $5 per person with kids 2 years and under free.

-It is a unique farm where you can not only harvest your own pumpkins, you can also pick corn, string beans and sunflowers.
+It is a unique farm where you can not only harvest your own pumpkins, you can also pick corn, string beans, and sunflowers.
 How fun!

-The Great Pumpkin Festival
+The Annual Great Pumpkin Festival

 The Holy Nativity School in Oahu puts on the Great Pumpkin Festival.
-This is the 10th annual pumpkin festival this year.
+This is the 11th annual pumpkin festival this year.

 Flick-Or-Treat Drive-In Movies

 For two days in October, enjoy Halloween movies under the stars with your family members.
 Bring your costumes and some delicious food too!
-This is located on the Osco Field in Honolulu.

 Pumpkin Festival

 During the pumpkin festival, you will see a variety of fun activities for families.
-Grab some shave ice, festival games, and go on a scavenger hunt.
+Grab some shave ice, play the festival games, and go on a scavenger hunt.
 Younger kids can enjoy playing on the playground as well.
-There is also a mini pumpkin patch you can go pumpkin picking at to get into the holiday spirit.
+There is also a mini pumpkin patch you can go pumpkin picking to get into the holiday spirit.

 Tips for Visiting Hawaii Pumpkin Farms

-- Bring lots of water because it gets hot and tiring!
+• Bring lots of water because it gets hot and tiring!

-- Put on sunscreen before you go; you don’t want to get burned!
+• Put on sunscreen before you go; you don’t want to get burned!

-- You might want to wear bug spray, too, so you don’t get bit by bugs.
+• You might want to wear bug spray, too, so you don’t get bit by bugs.

-- Bring a wagon if you plan to grab a couple of pumpkins or a really big one; you won’t want to carry it for long!
+• Bring a wagon if you plan to grab a couple of pumpkins or a really big one; you won’t want to carry it for long!

-- Bring extra cash, as some things are cash only.
+• Bring extra cash, as some things are cash only.

-Oahu Pumpkin Patches Wrap Up
+Oahu Pumpkin Patches Wrap-Up

 We hope you’ve enjoyed this article and encourage that if you are visiting Oahu in October, be sure to visit a pumpkin patch on the island.
 These Oahu farms need all the support they can get!